4d/docs/docs/API/WebFormClass.md

 - the *state* is currently not enabled in the web form,
 - the *state* does not exist for the web form.

-If you [enable](#enablestate) or disable several states in the same user function, all modifications are sent at the same time on the client once the function ends.
+If you [enable](#enablestate) or disable several states in the same user function, all modifications are sent at the same time to the client once the function ends.

-For more information on states, please refer to [developer.qodly.com](https://developer.qodly.com/docs).
+For more information on web form states, please refer to [developer.qodly.com](https://developer.qodly.com/docs).